In This Guide:

 - VW specialists: Find a local VW specialist garage.
 Many offer pre-purchase inspections.

-- Mobile inspectors: Companies like AA or RAC offer classic car inspections.
+- Mobile inspectors: The AA and RAC both offer classic car inspections.

-- VW clubs: Join a local club, ask who does inspections.
-Members often know the best people.
+- VW clubs: Join a local club and ask.
+Members often know exactly who to trust.

 What they'll check: Everything I've listed plus more.
-They'll give you a written report detailing problems, estimated repair costs, and whether to buy or walk away.
+They'll give you a written report detailing problems, estimated repair costs, and a clear view on whether to buy or walk away.
 Worth every penny.

 The Real Cost of Ownership